rerun/rerun/README.md

 To run freddy module's "study" command, type:

-    rerun freddy:study
+    $ rerun freddy:study
     studying (math)

 The string "studying (math)" is the printed result.
 And, "math" is the subject option's default value.

-Arguments to a called command are passed after the "module:command".
+Arguments passed after the "module:command" specification.
 Tell freddy to study the subject, "biology":

-    rerun freddy:study -subject biology
+    $ rerun freddy:study -subject biology
     studying (biology)

-If the 'freddy' module is stored in `/var/rerun`, then the command usage would be:
+If the 'freddy' module is stored in `/var/rerun`, then the command usage should be:

-    rerun -M /var/rerun freddy:study
+    $ rerun -M /var/rerun freddy:study
     studying (math)

-### Bash self extracting archive executable
+### Archives

-A set of modules and rerun itself can be archived into a self extracting script.
-If the execute bit is set, just invoke the script directly:
+A set of modules and `rerun` itself can be archived into a self extracting script called a rerun *archive*.
+If the execute bit is set, just invoke the archive directly:

     $ ./rerun.bin
     [modules]